-- Material Breach Report.
-The President must report a potentially significant Iranian breach of the agreement within 10 days of acquiring credible information of such.
-Within another 30 days, the President must determine whether this is a material breach and whether Iran has cured the breach. - Certification Report.
-The President is required to certify, every 90 days, that Iran is "transparently, verifiably, and fully implementing" the agreement, and that Iran has not taken any action to advance a nuclear weapons program. - If a breach is reported, or if the President cannot certify compliance in the certification report, Congress "may" initiate within 60 days "expedited consideration" of legislation that would reimpose any Iran sanctions that the President had suspended through use of waiver or other authority. - Semiannual Report.
+- If a breach is reported, or if the President does not certify compliance, Congress may initiate within 60 days "expedited consideration" of legislation that would reimpose any Iran sanctions that the President had suspended through use of waiver or other authority. - Semiannual Report.
 INARA also requires an Administration report every 180 days on Iran's nuclear program, including not only Iran's compliance with its nuclear commitments but also whether Iranian banks are involved in terrorism financing; Iran's ballistic missile advances; and whether Iran continues to support terrorism.